-Situated at the far north of the UK sits Dunbeath Castle, a privately owned easte with a castle teetering on the Caithness coastline.
-Either side of the long driveway, sit the two grand walled Dunbeath gardens, which I was fortunate to explore a few weeks ago!
+Situated in the far north of the UK sits Dunbeath Castle, a privately owned estate with a castle teetering on the Caithness coastline.
+On either side of the long driveway, sit the two grand walled Dunbeath gardens, which I was fortunate to explore a few weeks ago!

 At the end of April, the Dunbeath gardens are really pulling out the stops of pink…

 I do love a good greenhouse (see some shots I had forgotten about here at Glasgow Botanic gardens) and while the Dunbeath gardens greenhouses are being partially restored, I did still find the opportunity to nip in amongst the white-washed walls.

 I absolutely love this climbing beauty, with bright red buds really standing out against the white walls.